Qingyanyichen/WBE-method/README.md

     conda env create -f environment.yml

-To download the dataset and setup the folders (In fact, some datasets have already been downloaded):
+To download the dataset and setup the folders (some datasets have already been downloaded):

     bash setup_script.sh